dlc/pktrk/README.md

 =====================================

   * Right now, `boxoh` works completely using the public-facing web site, and not the API.
-I'm going to soon investigate using the [boxoh API][api] and see if it provides any additional functionality.
+I'm going to soon investigate using the [boxoh API](http://boxoh.com/api/docs/) and see if it provides any additional functionality.

   * There are no configurable parts.
 Configurability will most likely happen